cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 While rule number 1. and 2. should be pretty straight forward and describe the default behaviour of all protobuf encoders the author is aware of, the 3rd rule is more interesting.
-Protobuf 3 has no notion of optional values and thus cannot differentiate between null/unset and empty fields.
+After a protobuf 3 deserialization you cannot differentiate between unset fields and fields set to the default value<sup>2</sup>.
 At serialization level however, it is possible to set the fields with an empty value or omitting them entirely.
 This is a significant difference to e.g. JSON where a property can be empty (`""`, `0`), `null` or undefined, leading to 3 different documents.

-Omitting empty fields is valid because the parser must assign the default value to fields missing in the serialization<sup>2</sup>.
+Omitting empty fields is valid because the parser must assign the default value to fields missing in the serialization<sup>3</sup>.
 This is preferred over requiring to always serialize them because it allows for some amount of forward
 compatibility: users of newer versions of a protobuf schema produce the same serialization as users of older versions as long as newly added fields are not